Sulayman al-Ghazzi

-Sulayman Ibn Hassan al-Ghazzi (also Solomon of Gaza or Samunas, ca. 940 - 1027) was an Arab Christian poet and bishop of Gaza in Fatimid Palestine.
-His work provides insights into the life of Melkite Christians in the Holy Land during the persecutions of caliph al-Hakim and his diwan is the earliest known collection of Arabic poetry dealing specifically with Christian religious themes.
+Sulayman Ibn Hassan al-Ghazzi (also Solomon of Gaza or Samunas, c.
+940 – 1027) was an Arab Christian poet and bishop of Gaza in Fatimid Palestine.
+His work provides insights into the life of Orthodox Christians in the Holy Land during the persecutions of caliph al-Hakim and his diwan is the earliest known collection of Arabic poetry dealing specifically with Christian religious themes.

 Life

 Though there are no outside sources about Sulayman's life, his life has been reconstructed from his highly personal verses by Néophytos Edelby.
-It seems that Sulayman entered a monastery as a youth after his father (called Hasan, Basila or possibly both) abandoned his mother.
+It seems that Sulayman entered a monastery as a youth after his father (called Hasan, Basila or possibly both) abandoned by his mother.
 However, shortly after taking his vows he left the monastery to lead a secular life (possibly working as a Katib), got wealthy and married.
 In his old age he lost not only his wife, but also his son and then only grandson (named Ibrahim) as well as his wealth.
 Sulayman finally returned to the monastic life and was eventually ordained bishop around the age of eighty, not least due to his great learning which becomes evident from his writing.
 He died some time after 1027.